 Who Was William Shakespeare?

+The personal life of William Shakespeare is somewhat of a mystery.
 There are two primary sources that provide historians with an outline of his life.
-One is his work — the plays, poems and sonnets — and the other is official documentation such as church and court records.
+One is his work, and the other is official documentation such as church and court records.
 However, these provide only brief sketches of specific events in his life and yield little insight into the man himself.